Cleaning products of unknown composition are not allowed.

 Alkaline cleaning lye, acids, cleaning agents containing fluoride are prohibited for cleaning the glass and wood surface.

 To retain the correct functionality of windows and doors, gasket profiles need to be cleaned and greased twice a year.
-A suitable care product must retain the gasket pliable and protect it from losing of flexibility and becoming brittle prematurely.
-Gaskets needs to be cleaned mainly with water and if necessary with a drop of dishwashing liquid.
+A suitable care product must retain the gasket pliable and protect it from losing flexibility and becoming brittle prematurely.
+Gaskets need to be cleaned mainly with water and if necessary with a drop of dishwashing liquid.
 Alkaline cleaning agents, mixtures of water and alcohol may be used for cleaning gaskets.
 Please be aware that moisture, ambient temperature and exposure time with the combination of high concentration of the cleaner may affect the condition of gaskets and cause damage.
-Avoid: cleaners with chlorine and peroxides, oils, grease containing petrol which can cause discolouration.
-For uPVC surface avoid the dissolving cleaning agents.
-Do not expose cleaning surface to sunlight while cleaning.
+Avoid cleaners with chlorine and peroxides, oils, grease containing petrol which can cause discolouration.
+For uPVC surface, avoid the dissolving cleaning agents.
+Do not expose the cleaning surface to sunlight while cleaning.

 Timber windows and doors

 Scouring, acidic and solvent cleaning products are not allowed to clean timber windows.
 Use mild products such as soapy water or water with a drop of dishwashing liquid, a cloth or sponge.
-For glass suitable are common products with small amounts of alcohol and ammonium chloride.
-After cleaning wipe thoroughly the frames and profiles with a dry and soft cloth.
+Common products with small amounts of alcohol and ammonium chloride are suitable for glass.
+After cleaning, wipe the frames and profiles thoroughly with a dry and soft cloth.
 Do not use alcohol that applied too long may dissolve the paint on window and door frames.

 External timber surfaces should be painted every 2 years.
-We recommend to monitor in particularly those part which are exposed on strong sunlight, rain and wind to avoid the aggravation.
-Please, be aware that the proper ventilation of interior rooms affect favourably the internal and external appearance of timber windows and doors.
+We recommend to monitor in particularly those parts which are exposed to strong sunlight, rain and wind to avoid the aggravation.
+Please, be aware that the proper ventilation of interior rooms affects the internal and external appearance of timber windows and doors favourably.

-Please remember about the intense ventilation of rooms in the building drying phase.
-This is time when large amounts of moisture are released from wet internal plasters and cement floors.
-As a result of insufficient ventilation, water penetrates the weakest part of timber such as eg. glazing rebates.
+The intense ventilation of rooms in the building drying phase is crucial.
+This is the time when large amounts of moisture are released from wet internal plasters and cement floors.
+As a result of insufficient ventilation, water penetrates the weakest part of timber such as e.g. glazing rebates.
 Timber swells of moisture which results in further problems with opening and damage to the glue bond.
 Bubbles filled with the water may form on the exterior surface of frames.
-Sufficient ventilation helps to avoid damages of windows and doors
+Sufficient ventilation helps to avoid damages of windows and doors.

-The high humidity in the room will cause swelling of the timber frames and as a result damage of the face of frame may occur.
+The high humidity in the room will cause swelling of the timber frames, and as a result, damage to the face of a frame may occur.

-At least twice a year, the powder coated aluminium surfaces needs to be inspected with cleaning and conservation products to reduce corrosion impact and retain the appearance of all elements.
+At least twice a year, the powder-coated aluminium surfaces need to be inspected with cleaning and conservation products to reduce corrosion impact and retain the appearance of all elements.

-Only soft cloth that not scratch the surface and clean water or with a small amount of neutral cleaning agents (pH neutral between 5 and 8) is permitted.
-The cleaning product are to be not warmer than 25°C. Steam cleaning is prohibited.
+An only soft cloth that not scratch the surface and clean water or with a small number of neutral cleaning agents (pH neutral between 5 and 8) is permitted.
+The cleaning product is to be not warmer than 25°C. Steam cleaning is prohibited.

-When aluminium products have not been cleaned for a long time, the general cleaning and treatment with conservation agents is necessary.
+When aluminium products have not been cleaned for a long time, the general cleaning and treatment with conservation agents are necessary.
 Conservation agents should only be applied after a successful pre-cleaning.